SongmingFan123/EditorAI/README.md

 - Database: Additional user information can be stored in the database to provide more comprehensive user profiles.

-- Promote Articles Page: Future updates will integrate the promote articles page with social media platforms to streamline content sharing.
+- Promote Articles Page: Integrate the promote articles page with social media platforms to streamline content sharing.

-- Text Editor Suggestions: We aim to implement context-aware suggestions within the text editor to assist users in creating content more efficiently.
+- Text Editor Suggestions: Implement context-aware suggestions within the text editor to assist users in creating content more efficiently.

 - Integration with External Services: Google Docs and Wordpress for content mangament could be integrated into Editor AI.

 - Authentication: Adding Google authentication to streamline the login process and enhance security.

+- Database: Authenticating users in the front end instead of backend.

+- AI Development: Connecting the chat bot and ai suggestions from the backend instead of using Hugging Face models in the front end.

+- Deployment: Transfer all deployment to Railway from Vercel.